cursebreakers/rust_bucket/README.md

 # WORKING/NEXT:

 This is the planning section.
-These features are (99% likely) not yet implemented.
+These features are (99% likely) not yet implemented, nor may they ever be.
 Please [let me know](mailto:hello@cursebreakers.net) if you would like to request a feature.

 **Share & Download Links**
 - Share link opens device's share options or panel to copy link, etc